 Lenders and Realtors

-Lenders and Realtors® will play a crucial role in helping the First-Generation Homebuyers Community Down Payment Assistance Fund to achieve its goal of helping to reduce Minnesota’s racial homeownership gap.
+Lenders and Realtors® are playing a crucial role in helping the First-Generation Homebuyers Community Down Payment Assistance Fund to achieve its goal of helping to reduce Minnesota’s racial homeownership gap.

 Learn more about how the Fund works below.